hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ![img_2.png](img_2.png)

+###### Outside of scope
-After created using a channel established outside the scope of the library, each participant will broadcast a single message to be received by all participants.
+Using a channel already established, each participant will broadcast a single message to be received by all participants while waiting to receive other participant's messages.
+This functionality is key for the protocol to work but needs to be handled outside the library.
-While waiting for other participants' messages to arrive for a limited amount of time.

-###### 2. Validation of TssMessage
 Each participant will validate the received message against the commitment and the zk-SNARKs proof.
 Invalid messages will be discarded.
+###### 2. Validation of TssMessage
+Each message can be validated against the commitment and the zk-SNARKs proof.
 The validation is produced over the content of the message and does not include the sender's identity which is assumed to be provided by the external channel.

 ###### 3. Processing of TssMessage
-Given Participant's persistent EC PrivateKey, `n` number of validated messages (n=threshold), and the list of all validated `TssMessage`s, each participant will decrypt all `Mₛ` to generate an aggregated value `xₛ` that will become a  `ProprietaryShare(sidₛ, xₛ)` for each `ShareId`: `sidₛ` owned by the participant.
+Given Participant's persistent EC PrivateKey, `t` number of validated messages (t=threshold), and the list of all validated `TssMessage`s, each participant will decrypt all `Mₛ` to generate an aggregated value `xₛ` that will become a  `ProprietaryShare(sidₛ, xₛ)` for each `ShareId`: `sidₛ` owned by the participant.